tbre90/Breakout/README.md

 Reset the game with CTRL + R.

-The game is not yet finished, so this may not work.
+The game is not yet finished, so there may be bugs, or things not yet implemented.